DLL exports interfere with Win32 Application Embedding Ruby 1.9.3

 If we get enough attention on this, I would love to contribute.

-#3 Updated by Luis Lavena 10 months ago
+#3 Updated by Luis Lavena over 1 year ago

 - Status changed from Open to Closed